In This Article

 print(r.status_code)

-Since we'll be using sleep to create a delay, we must import the time library, which is done immediately after importing the Python requests library, although the ordering doesn't matter.
+Since we'll be using sleep to create a delay, we must import the time library.
+It is done immediately after importing the Python requests library (the order is inconsequential).

 In our function, we now include a retry argument, which specifies the number of times we'll retry failed requests.

 Additionally, a for loop is included, which uses the retry number as a range.
-An if statement is included to verify whether a 200 or 404 response is received.
+An if statement verifies whether a 200 or 404 response is received.
 If neither, then the function sleeps for 5 seconds and repeats the process.

 If 200 or 400 is received, the function stops.
 Additionally, if a connection error occurs, it'll simply do nothing, bypassing regular Python requests error handling.